European Jewish Fund

 The European Jewish Fund (EJF) is an international non-governmental organisation that coordinates and supports programmes and events aimed at improving interreligious and interethnic relations, reinforcing Jewish identity, counteracting assimilation, promoting tolerance and reconciliation in Europe, fighting against xenophobia, extremism and antisemitism, and preserving the memory of the Holocaust.

+History

 The EJF was established in 2006 on the initiative of Viatcheslav Moshe Kantor, who is President of the European Jewish Congress and EJF Chairman.
 Ariella Woitchik is EJF Secretary General.

 The Fund's governing body is Advisory Council, which consists of representatives from European Jewish communities.

 The EJF implements local, regional and pan-European projects initiated by both individual communities and the Fund itself.
-The EJF’s main goal is to strengthen Jewish identity and bringing Jewish communities together.
+The EJF's main goal is to strengthen Jewish identity and bringing Jewish communities together.
 Its activities develop national pride and reinforce Jewish pride within communities.
 The EJF highlights and celebrates Jews and their remarkable contributions to European and global society and culture.

-The Fund also implements large-scale programmes aimed at disseminating tolerance on the European continent, strengthening mutual respect among representatives of all nationalities and faiths, reinforcing Jews’ cultural pride and counteracting assimilation.
+The Fund also implements large-scale programmes aimed at disseminating tolerance on the European continent, strengthening mutual respect among representatives of all nationalities and faiths, reinforcing Jews' cultural pride and counteracting assimilation.
 The EJF actively fights xenophobia, antisemitism and racial discrimination and develops proposals and recommendations on reinforcing the fight against these negative phenomena of the modern world.
 It is also committed to promoting educational programmes that ensure the lessons and memory of the Holocaust live on.

 Projects

-The Fund’s activities fall into several categories: education and leadership; culture and heritage; community building; Shoah memory.
+The Fund's activities fall into several categories: education and leadership; culture and heritage; community building; Shoah memory.

-One of the EJF’s founders, the World Holocaust Forum Foundation, holds together with the European Jewish Congress the “Let My People Live!” international forums.
-To date four of these forums have been held, the last two in cooperation with the President of the European Parliament:
+The EJF holds international Holocaust forums, the last two in cooperation with the President of the European Parliament, to preserve historical memory and evidence, and encourage the international community to unite in the fight against hatred and xenophobia.